Chaouki-FAHIM/Virtual-Open-Space/README.md

   - Create and manually test endpoints for invitation management.
   - External communication (WebClient v3)
   - HTTP Methods implemented with all validations in create an invitation.
-  - Create Unit and Integration test for Collaborations API
+  - Create Unit and Integration test for CollaborationsPage API
   - Create Unit and Integration test for Invitation API
   - Status: **Completed**